grompe/BTWTweak/patcher/readme.txt

   no animals and wolves left for kilometers around.
 This feature can be turned off in BTWTweak.cfg.

+- Added hard-boiled eggs, made from raw eggs in a cauldron, and ability to hatch chicks from eggs placed on a padding block and immediately below an active light block.

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.